-Originally launched in 2010 as a diversity in rowing initiative, America Rows now has a mission to increase the opportunities in rowing highlighting its advantages for underrepresented youth, people with disabilities and people of all ages, socioeconomic circumstances and fitness levels.
+Originally launched in 2010 as a diversity in rowing initiative, America Rows’ mission is to increase the opportunities in rowing, highlighting its advantages for underrepresented youth, people with disabilities and people of all ages, socioeconomic circumstances and fitness levels.
 America Rows helps create these programs and provides resources for the programs to thrive.

-In the diversity initiative, America Rows plays a major role in promoting healthy lifestyles for middle school students through the ‘Get Moving with America Rows’ program.
+In the diversity initiative, America Rows plays a major role in promoting healthy lifestyles for middle school and high school students through the “Get Moving with America Rows” program.
 Terrific work is being done by 40+ America Rows-affiliated rowing clubs across the country from Seattle and Los Angeles to Chicago, Philadelphia, New York and Boston.

 Expanded adaptive rowing opportunities mean more disabled youth, injured service members, military veterans and individuals with mental and physical disabilities also are able to participate, bolstering the quality of their lives and those of their teammates and communities.